eclipse-hono/hono/site/content/deployment/openshift.md

 ### Preparing persistent volume

-In order to handle the device registry and preserve the related file when pods go down for any reason (i.e. manual scale down to zero instances, crash, ...), a persistent volume is needed so that can be used, through a "claim", by the Hono Server component.
-In general, the persistent volume is deployed by the cluster administrator but for development purpose, a local "/tmp/hono" directory can be used on the host but it needs to be created with read/write permissions in the following way :
+In order to handle the device registry and preserve the related file when pods go down for any reason (i.e. manual scale down to zero instances, crash, ...), a persistent volume is needed so that can be used, through a _claim_, by the Hono Server component.
+In general, the persistent volume is deployed by the cluster administrator but for development purposes, a local `/tmp/hono` directory can be used on your _local_ host but it needs to be created with read/write permissions in the following way :

 ~~~sh
 $ mkdir /tmp/hono